panzerdp/dmitripavlutin.com/content/posts/080-arrow-vs-regular-functions/index.md

 In JavaScript, you can define functions in many ways.

-The first standard way is by using the `function` keyword:
+The first, usual, way is by using the `function` keyword:

 ```javascript
 // Function declaration